Evan-Kreutzwiser/cisc-204-modelling-project-mastermind/README.md

 ## Gameplay

-In a typical game of mastermind, a randomized code of 4 colors is chosen by another person, and the player is tasked with determining the code by making guesses and
+In a typical game of mastermind, a randomized code of 4 colors is chosen by another person, and the player is tasked with determining the code by making guesses and receiving feedback about how many colors are in the right position and how many are included in the answer but in a different position.
+Each guess provides the player with more information to work with, and the game is won when a guess matches the code exactly.

+## Arguments

+The program supports several command line arguments to configure the solver:

+* `-q` / `--quiet`: Only print out the final board of a run, omitting the intermediate information and boards
+* `-n [N]`: Number of times to play the game (Default: 1)
+* `-o [File]` / `--output [File]`: Record the results of each game in a .CSV file (Default: none)
+* `-c [2-8]` / `--columns [2-8]`: Set the number of columns in the game board.
+Can be any value from 2 to 8, inclusive (Default: 4).
+* `-a [color 1] [color 2] [...]` / `--answer [color 1] [color 2] [...]`: Set a specific answer for all runs to use (Default: randomized for each run)

 ## Structure